 Vice President, Merrill Lynch

 Alex Watts is a member of the Private Banking and Investment Group at Merrill Lynch.
 He has worked in financial services since 2004.
 Prior to joining Merrill Lynch, he was a Private Banker with J.P.
-Morgan in Atlanta, where he provided advisory services to high-net-worth clients throughout the Southeast.
-Previously, Alex served as an investment specialist with GenSpring Family Offices (now an affiliate of SunTrust Banks), advising high-net-worth individuals, endowments, foundations, and family offices.
-While pursuing his MBA, Alex completed internships with Citigroup-Smith Barney, as well as a boutique M&A consulting firm.
+Morgan, served as an investment specialist with GenSpring Family Offices (now an affiliate of SunTrust Banks), and with Citigroup-Smith Barney.

 Alex holds a B.A. in Economics and Finance from Emory University and an M.B.A. in Finance from the Robinson College of Business at Georgia State.
-An Atlanta native, Alex is involved in a number of civic and philanthropic activities.
-In addition to serving on Intown’s Board, Alex also Co-Chairs the Finance Committee at Morningside Presbyterian Church, serves as a Legacy Advisor to the Children’s Healthcare of Atlanta foundation and board, serves on the Steering Committee for the Emory Entrepreneur Network, Co-Chairs the Corporate Sponsorship Committee for the Trust for Public Land, and is a Young Leader within the World Affairs Council of Atlanta.
-Alex lives in the Virginia Highlands area of Atlanta with his wife, daughter, and two dogs.
+In addition to his service to Intown, Alex is involved in a number of civic and philanthropic activities, including as Co-Chair the Finance Committee at Morningside Presbyterian Church, as a Legacy Advisor to the Children’s Healthcare of Atlanta foundation and board, on the Steering Committee for the Emory Entrepreneur Network, as Co-Chair of the Corporate Sponsorship Committee for the Trust for Public Land, and is a Young Leader within the World Affairs Council of Atlanta.
+Alex lives in the Virginia Highland area of Atlanta with his wife, daughter, and two dogs.

 Those who serve on Intown’s Board of Directors give generously of their time and talents.
 We are grateful for the contribution of all and recognize here Board chairs since our founding in 2009.